Judian81/Rainmeter-OneClick-Part1/README.md

-list is scrollable. you can select if you want to show a scrollbar. you can change the icon of every item. list sorted by name. possible to see item name even if skin is not wide enough. save scroll position.
+list is scrollable. you can select if you want to show a scrollbar. you can change the icon of every item. list sorted by name. possible to see item name even if is not wide enough. save scroll position. see the selected row there could be clicked on.

 &nbsp;